Nuclear reactor: Fission

 When a large fissile atomic nucleus such as uranium-235, uranium-233, or plutonium-239 absorbs a neutron, it may undergo nuclear fission.
-The heavy nucleus splits into two or more lighter nuclei, (the fission products), releasing kinetic energy, gamma radiation, and free neutrons.
+The heavy nucleus splits into two or more lighter nuclei (the fission products), releasing kinetic energy, gamma radiation, and free neutrons.
 A portion of these neutrons may be absorbed by other fissile atoms and trigger further fission events, which release more neutrons, and so on.
 This is known as a nuclear chain reaction.

 To control such a nuclear chain reaction, control rods containing neutron poisons and neutron moderators are able to change the portion of neutrons that will go on to cause more fission.
 Nuclear reactors generally have automatic and manual systems to shut the fission reaction down if monitoring or instrumentation detects unsafe conditions.

 Heat generation

-The reactor core generates heat in a number of ways:
+The reactor core generates heat in several ways: